igorua/commercetools-demo-site/README.md

 # Template and and Documentation to set up a demo webshop wiht the commercetools platform

 This README describes how ot set up a sales demo as easy as possible using free or commercetools provided cloud hosting.
+This README describes how ot set up a sales demo as easy as possible using free or commercetools provided cloud hosting.

 ## Summary of Tools and Implementations that you (may) need